duckduckgo/duckduckgo-documentation/DuckDuckHack/Spice/spice_basic_tutorial.md

 1. `npm.js` - which delegates the API's response and calls `Spice.render()`
 2. `npm.handlebars` - which specifies the plugin's HTML structure and determines which attributes of the API response are placed in the HTML result

 You may notice other plugins also include a css file.
 For **NPM** the use of CSS wasn't necessary and this is also true for many other plugins.
 If however CSS is needed it can be added.
-Please refer to the [Spice FAQ](#faq) for more inforamtion about custom css.
+Examples with CSS usage will be covered shortly.